 Fall: Warm and Cozy

 Fall is my favorite season for home decor!
 It's all about warmth and coziness.
 I add soft, chunky blankets in warm colors like rust, mustard, and deep red.
 I swap out my lightweight summer pillows for heavier, textured ones.
-I love to add fall elements like pumpkins, gourds, pinecones, and dried leaves.
-My favorite fall decor hack?
-Filling a bowl with cinnamon sticks and pinecones—it looks beautiful and makes my house smell amazing!
+I love to add fall elements like pumpkins, gourds, and dried leaves around the house.
+I also like to switch out my candles for ones with warm, spicy scents like cinnamon and apple.
+Fall is the perfect time to make your home feel like a cozy retreat!